Sacred Names of God

 Iesous is a perfectly acceptable and understandable Greek rendering of the Hebrew Yeshua/Yehoshua.
 The name Jesus isn’t wrong or ‘pagan’ — it’s just a different language.

-Brief Description of The Sacred Name Movement
+Brief Description of the Sacred Name Movement

 Wright Way: Divine Name Authorised King James Bible

-Divine Name Kings James Version Bible
+Divine Name King James Version Bible

 One Hundred Names of Jesus